 Significance

 This project is significant for several reasons.
-First, it provides a new way to understand how the political economies of marginalised states with dysfunctional institutions actually function – through informal institutions that are always there, but are often unseen and unmeasured.
+First, it provides a new way to understand how the political economies of conflict-affected fragile states actually function – through informal institutions that are always there, but are often unseen and unmeasured.
 Much of the international community’s aid for marginalised, developing states is oriented, understandably, toward improving and consolidating formal institutions – courts, law enforcement, finance and trade ministries, customs, and the like.
 However, in states with high levels of conflict or other impediments to internal governance, buttressing informal institutions – building trust networks, encouraging information flows, and finding informal ways to enforce agreements – may be more immediately effective than programs focused on formal institutions.
 Second, the project, which links integration of cereal markets across and between countries with state capacity, and in turn links those with positive and negative outcomes, will be useful to development organizations such as the World Bank, the United Nations Development Program, and the World Food Program in targeting their programs and understanding the connection between market functionality and governance within a country.

 Benefit to Australia